Originally posted on March 26, 2018, updated on January 2022

-Despite cold winters and varied climate throughout the year, Canada is a country rich in cycling culture as is evident by the bicycle brands that have sprung up across the country.
-From custom builders in small communities to multi-national corporations that distribute across the world, Canada has it all when it comes to bicycles companies.
-Whether you are looking for a bike built for speed or to tackle the countries most technical trails, a Canadian bike company makes it.
+Despite cold winters and varied climate throughout the year, Canada is a country rich in cycling culture.
+This is evident by the Canadian bicycle brands that have sprung up across the country.
+From custom builders in small communities to multi-national corporations that distribute across the world, Canada has it all when it comes to bicycle companies.
+Whether you are looking for a bike built for speed or to tackle the country’s most technical trails, a Canadian bike company makes it.

-Altruiste Bikes recently receiving a lot of attention for winning the Best Mountain Bike and Best in Show award at the 2018 edition of the North American Handmade Bike Show (NAHBS).
+Altruiste Bikes recently recieved a lot of attention for winning the Best Mountain Bike and Best in Show award at the 2018 edition of the North American Handmade Bike Show (NAHBS).
 The Notre-Dame, N.B. based company offers hand made custom steel gravel, road, kids and mountain bikes.

 Founded by Paul Brodie in 1986, Brodie Bicycles began manufacturing custom steel hardtail mountain bikes in Vancouver.
 They expanded into making complete bikes and working with aluminum to expand their offerings.
 Brodie now has a catalogue of dozens of models from trail to commuter through to road and cyclocross.

 Cachet Bicycle Company is a North Bay, Ont. based street and dirt jump focused custom builders.
 The company makes Jordie Lunn’s titanium dirt jump specific frames he’s used at Crankworx events.